 > 8.5 = Strongly alkaline

 Most plants grow best within a pH range of 6.5 to 7.2 (7.0 is neutral) The best way to find out what your soil needs is by sending a sample to a soil lab.
 Penn State Extension sells soil test kits with instructions for use.
-Other soil test kits are available, order a soil test kit here.

 The soils we’ve tested in the South Hills of Pittsburgh, and Washington County, over the past 20 years, tend to need applications of both lime and phosphorus.
 The primary exception would be soils located in “bottom ground” (near a stream or river) which usually don’t require lime.
 Of those soils requiring lime, dolomitic lime (which is higher in magnesium) usually fulfills the test recommendations best.